QiuHeqian/mmdetection-ref/README.md

-# MMDetection-Ref: An Open-Source Referring Grounding Toobox
+# MMDetection-Ref: An Open-Source Referring Grounding Toolbox
 <div align="center">
   <img src="resources/mmdetection-ref_framework.png" width="600"/>
 </div>

 ## Introduction
-MMDetection-Ref is an open-source referring grounding toobox based on [MMDetection](https://github.com/open-mmlab/mmdetection), which ﬂexibly supports the integration of natural language and various visual detectors for end-to-end referring expression comprehension task.
+MMDetection-Ref is an open-source referring grounding toolbox based on [MMDetection](https://github.com/open-mmlab/mmdetection), which ﬂexibly supports the integration of natural language and various visual detectors for end-to-end referring expression comprehension task.

 ## Installation
 * Linux or macOS (Windows is in experimental support)